 Some foams are more completely infused with these materials, and the gel, graphite, copper, or other conductive materials permeate the foam more fully.
 In these cases, there is more of a notable impact on cooling performance.

 All thumbs are fingers, but not all fingers are thumbs.
 This type of relationship is also true about polyurethane foam and memory foam.
 All memory foams are poly foams, but not all poly foams are memory foam.

-Memory foam, also known as visco elastic memory foam and visco elastic poly foam, is a type of polyurethane foam with visco elastic properties.
-Visco elastic simply means that memory foams have both viscous and elastic characteristics when under pressure.
-Essentially, they are slower to respond when pressure is applied / released.
-This affect creates great hug and contour, but for some sleepers it can lead to a trapped feeling that can diminish cooling.
+Memory foam, also known as Visco elastic memory foam and viscoelastic poly foam, is a type of polyurethane foam with viscoelastic properties.
+Viscoelastic simply means that memory foams have both viscous and elastic characteristics when under pressure.
+Essentially, they are slower to respond when pressure is applied/released.
+This effect creates great hug and contour, but for some sleepers, it can lead to a trapped feeling that can diminish cooling.

-Poly foams are made from the same basic stuff as memory foam, however, they do not have a visco elastic qualities.
-This usually means they respond more quickly when pressure is applied / released.
+Poly foams are made from the same basic stuff as memory foam, however, they do not have a viscoelastic quality.
+This usually means they respond more quickly when pressure is applied/released.
 It also means the type of hug they create is generally less dramatic.

 What’s the best mattress design for hot sleepers?